 Accompanied Showings Hinder Real Estate Sales

-Why?
-Who knows but more than likely it all started with an areas tradition.
-I am this way of doing Real Estate business has never caught on in my neck of the woods.
+I am glad this way of doing Real Estate business has never caught on in my neck of the woods.
 In most of Massachusetts, listing agents do not accompany showings.

-In twenty five years I have never talked someone into buying a property!
-Accompanied showings typically come at a sellers request because they have misguided thoughts about the purpose of this exercise.
+In thirty-four years, I have never talked someone into buying a property!
+Accompanied showings typically come at a seller’s request because they have misguided thoughts about this exercise’s purpose.

-Occasionally some sellers believe if a buyer does not notice some feature about the property and it’s not pointed out by the Realtor, it would cause the sale not to ever occur.
-Sorry this is not the case.
-Pointing out the nitty gritty is not a difference maker to most home buyers.
+Occasionally some sellers believe that if a buyer does not notice some feature about the property and the Realtor does not point it out, it will cause the sale not to occur.

-While the need for accompanied showings is rare they can actually be a detriment to the seller for a number of reasons.
-We use lock boxes here in Massachusetts for a reason!
-A lock box allows a Realtor to easily gain access to a property without hindrance.
+While the need for accompanied showings is rare, they can be detrimental to the seller for some reasons.
+We use lockboxes here in Massachusetts for a reason!
+A lockbox allows a Realtor to gain access to a property without hindrance quickly.

 Accompanied Showing Scheduling Conflicts

-There have been times over the years where I have not been able to coordinate my schedule around another Realtors and the buyer ended up purchasing something else before ever rescheduling to see the missed home.
+There have been times over the years when I have not coordinated my schedule with another Realtor, and the buyer ended up purchasing something else before ever rescheduling to see the missed home.

-If more Realtors educated seller’s on why accompanied showings are a big mistake, instead of worrying that they won’t get the listing without complying with the sellers demands, sellers would put themselves in better position to make a sale.
+If more Realtors educated sellers on why accompanied showings are a big mistake, instead of worrying that they won’t get the listing without complying with the seller’s demands, sellers would put themselves in a better position to make a sale.

 Buyers Agents/Buyers Do Not Want The Listing Agent Present

-It can actually become unbearable if the listing agent is giving a hard sell.
-Buyers absolutely despise this kind of atmosphere when they are trying to look at a property.
-It my be only slightly better than the seller being there and doing the same.
+It can become unbearable if the listing agent is giving a hard sell.
+Buyers despise this kind of atmosphere when they are trying to look at a property.
+It may be only slightly better than the seller being there and doing the same.

-Remember Real Estate is a numbers game.
+Remember, Real Estate is a numbers game.
 Don’t let an accompanied showing get in the way of selling your home.
 If you are a seller, do not require your listing agent to be at the showing!

 Other Real Estate articles worth a look:

 The above Real Estate information on accompanied real estate showings was provided by Bill Gassett, a Nationally recognized leader in his field.
-Bill can be reached via email at firstname.lastname@example.org or by phone at 508-435-5356.
-Bill has helped people move in and out of many Metrowest towns for the last 25+ Years.
+Bill can be reached via email at firstname.lastname@example.org or by phone at 508-625-0191.
+Bill has helped people move in and out of many Metrowest towns for the last 34+ Years.